danishi/dynamodb-csv/README.md

 ### Create your CSV and CSV spec file

+> [!NOTE]
-Prepare a UTF-8 CSV file of the format you want to import into your DynamoDB table and a file that defines that format.
+> Prepare a UTF-8 CSV file of the format you want to import into your DynamoDB table and a file that defines that format.

 #### For example